Drivers Circle Ring of Fire in Anaheim Street Takeover

-One person was struck by a car and spectators watched drivers power-slide around a ring of fire Thursday in Anaheim on a night of multiple street takeovers in Orange County.
+One person was struck by a car and spectators watched drivers power-slide around a ring of fire Thursday on a night of multiple street takeovers in Orange County.

-Video showed a spectator fall to the ground before he was struck by a car late Thursday night at the intersection of South Sunkist Street and Cerritos Avenue.
-It was not immediately clear whether he was injured.
+In Buena Park, video showed a spectator fall to the ground before he was struck by a car late Thursday night at the intersection of Valley View Street and Artesia Boulevard.
+It was not immediately clear whether he was injured, but the stunts continued until police arrived.

 The crowd left as police arrived.
 It was not immediately clear whether anyone was arrested.